abachaa/Medication_QA_MedInfo2019/README.md

 # Medication_QA_MedInfo2019

-The gold standard corpus for medication question answering introduced in the MedInfo 2019 paper (Bridging the Gap between Consumers’ Medication Questions and Trusted Answers).
+The gold standard corpus for medication question answering introduced in the MedInfo 2019 paper "Bridging the Gap between Consumers’ Medication Questions and Trusted Answers": http://ebooks.iospress.nl/publication/51941

 If you use this dataset, please cite the following paper: